conversations

 We are first going to see how this plugin works conceptually, before we elaborate on some details.

-How wait Calls Work
+Calls Work

-Let us switch perspectives for a while, and ask a question from a plugin developer’s point of view.
-How to implement a wait call in the plugin?
+How Let us switch perspectives for a while, and ask a question from a plugin developer’s point of view.
+How to implement a wait

-The naïve approach to implementing a wait call in the conversations plugin would be to create a new promise, and to wait until the next context object arrives.
+call in the conversations plugin would be to create a new promise, and to wait until the next context object arrives.
 As soon as it does, we resolve the promise, and the conversation can continue.

 However, this is a bad idea for several reasons.